konsoletyper/teavm-site/src/docs/runtime/jso.md

 Note, that if you are familiar with GWT, you can find that JSO concepts are quite similar to approach taken by GWT.

-*The API, described above, only works for JavaScript backend and is not designed for WebAssembly.*
+*The API, described above, only works for JavaScript and WebAssembly GC backends.
+It won't work with classic (aka MVP) WebAssembly, WASI and C backends.*

 ## Maven dependencies